“Portuguese” Barbecued Clams

 2. Bring the water to a boil in a wok and pour just enough water over the chillies to cover them.
 Soak for 30 minutes, then puree in a blender or food processor using all the soaking liquid.
 Set aside.

 3. Heat the oil in a heavy pot over medium heat.
-Add the Balichão and break up using a wooden spoon, cooking until the Balichão turns deep purple in color, about 1 minute.
+Add the Balichão paste and break up using a wooden spoon, cooking until the Balichão paste turns deep purple in color, about 1 minute.

 4. Add the onions and stir, cooking until they begin to caramelize, about 3 minutes.